ansible-lockdown/RHEL8-STIG/README.md

 - runs the audit using the devel branch
 - This is an automated test that occurs on pull requests into devel

+## Known Issues

+If adopting stig rule RHEL-08-040134

+This will affect cloud init as per https://bugs.launchpad.net/cloud-init/+bug/1839899

 ## Support

 This is a community project at its core and will be managed as such.